UoB-COMSM0166/2025-group-29/README.md

 | **Resident Evil(Mercenaries Mode)** | Countdown mechanics, score-based gameplay, checkpoint saves | Combat-time-score loop, level scoring and saving system             |

+## Stakeholder Analysis
+We used the Onion Model to identify and discuss the different groups involved in building, using, and evaluating our game:
+- **Core Layer – Developers:**

+    As the development team, we were at the heart of the process, handling everything from design and coding to testing the game.

+- **Inner Layer – Markers/Lecturers:**

+    Acting like clients, they guided our development process and were in charge of evaluating the quality of the final product.

+- **Middle Layer – Players:**

+    These are the users who tested the game during development and gave us helpful feedback on gameplay, functionality, and user experience.

+- **Outer Layer – Customers:**

+    If the game were ever made available outside the university, these would be our general audience or potential buyers.

+- **Outer Layer – University as a Negative Stakeholder:**

+    In some cases, the university itself might be indirectly affected—for example, if the game caused distractions or impacted the school’s reputation, it would be seen as a negative stakeholder.

+## User Stories

 - **As a player**